Running Coupling for Holographic QCD with Heavy and Light Quarks: Isotropic case: Running coupling constant

 In this subsection we consider the second boundary condition \eqref{phi-z0-gen}, \eqref{phi-fz-LQ}.
 This boundary condition for light quarks leads to the physical results in agreement with lattice calculations.
 As has been mentioned above, this boundary condition produces the dependence of the coupling constant on $(T,\mu)$.
 Indeed, \bea \alpha_{\fz_{_{LQ}}}(z)=\alpha_{\fz_{_{LQ}}}(z;\mu,T)&=&e^{\varphi_{\fz_{_{LQ}}}(z;T,\mu))}=\alpha_0(z)\fG(\fz_{_{LQ}}(T,\mu)), \\ \fG(\fz_{_{LQ}}(T,\mu))&=& e^{-\varphi_0 (\fz_{_{LQ}}(z_h))}= e^{-\varphi_0 (\fz_{_{LQ}}(z_h(T,\mu)))} \eea Here $\fz_{\,_{LQ}}(z_h)$ is given by \eqref{phi-fz-LQ} and $z_{h}=z_{h}(T,\mu)$, as in previous consideration, is the value of the horizon for the stable black hole corresponding to given chemical potential $\mu$ and temperature $T$.

-The coupling constant $\alpha=\alpha_{\fz_{_{LQ}}}(z;\mu,T)$ for light quark model with the second boundary condition \eqref{phi-fz-LQ} at the energy scale $z=0$ (A) and its zooms (B,C) is depicted in Fig. \ref{Fig:alphamuT-0}.
-At the 1-st order phase transition line the coupling constant feels a jump and magnitude of the jump increases by increasing $\mu$.
+The coupling constant $\alpha=\alpha_{\fz_{_{LQ}}}(z;\mu,T)$ for light quark model with the second boundary condition \eqref{phi-fz-LQ} at the energy scale $z=0$ (A) and its zooms (B,C) is depicted in Fig.\,\ref{Fig:alphamuT-0}.
+At the 1st order phase transition line the coupling constant feels a jump and magnitude of the jump increases by increasing $\mu$.
 The coupling in hadronic phase decreases faster than QGP phase by increasing $T$.
 Although, by changing $\mu$ in hadronic and QGP phase, the coupling constant does not change significantly and decreases slowly.

-In Fig. \ref{LQ-alpha-z0115-comp} the density plots with contours for $\log\alpha_{\fz_{_{LQ}}}(z;\mu,T)$ for light quarks at different energy scales $z=0$, $z=1$, $z=1.5$.
+In Fig.\,\ref{LQ-alpha-z0115-comp} the density plots with contours for $\log\alpha_{\fz_{_{LQ}}}(z;\mu,T)$ for light quarks at different energy scales $z=0, 1$ and $1.5$ (GeV${}^{-1}$).
 At each (fixed) scale of energy $z$ running coupling decreases by increasing $T$ and by increasing $\mu$ in hadronic phase there is not significant change in coupling and while in QGP phase coupling decreases slowly.
-Fig. \ref{LQ-alpha-z0115-comp} shows that at fixed coupling, increasing the energy scale $z$ corresponds to larger values in contour, i.e. larger in $T$ and $\mu$ in the phase diagram.
+Fig.\,\ref{LQ-alpha-z0115-comp} shows that at fixed coupling, increasing the energy scale $z$ corresponds to larger values in contour, i.e. larger in $T$ and $\mu$ in the phase diagram.

-To have a complementary description of physics in Fig. \ref{LQ-alpha-z0115-comp}, the 2-dimensional surface with fixed value of the running coupling is depicted in Fig. \ref{LQ-alpha-z1-z15-2d}.
+To have a complementary description of physics in Fig.\,\ref{LQ-alpha-z0115-comp}, the 2-dimensional surface with fixed value of the running coupling is depicted in Fig.\,\ref{LQ-alpha-z1-z15-2d}.
 This figure shows that at fixed value of coupling, increasing the energy scale increases the values of temperature and chemical potential.

-In Fig. \ref{LQ-alpha-z1-z15-2d3d}, 2-dim surfaces in 3-dim space $(\mu,T,z)$ with fixed values of the $\log\alpha_{\fz_{_{LQ}}}(z;\mu,T)$ for light quarks at different energy scales $z=0, 1, 1.5$ are shown.
-Cyan and brown correspond with QGP and hadron phases,respectively.
-The red surface shows the location of the 1-st order phase transition line that does not depend on the energy scale parameter $z$ and just depends on the thermodynamics of the model.
+In Fig.\,\ref{LQ-alpha-z1-z15-2d3d}, 2-dim surfaces in 3-dim space $(\mu,T,z)$ with fixed values of the logarithm of running coupling $\log\alpha_{\fz_{_{LQ}}}(z;\mu,T)$ for light quarks at different energy scales $z=0, 1, 1.5$ (GeV${}^{-1}$) are shown.
+Cyan and brown correspond with QGP and hadronic phases, respectively.
+The red surface shows the location of the 1st order phase transition line that does not depend on the energy scale parameter $z$ and just depends on the thermodynamics of the model.
+Also, the brown surface in the hadronic region shows that the coupling constant depends on the temperature and not chemical potential.